 At the start of March 2020, the UK had 87 confirmed Coronavirus cases and the numbers were increasing quickly.
 By March 5th, it had claimed its first UK fatality; a woman in her 70’s not named due to patient confidentiality.

-It was official.
 The pandemic was upon us.

 Only ten days later – with over 1,000 confirmed cases and a further 21 people dead – the British Government introduced the concept of ‘social distancing.’
 The public was advised to avoid contact with those who showed symptoms of the virus, to isolate if they themselves had symptoms, and to work from home whenever possible.